-New standards, interpretations, and amendments to standards and interpretations that have not yet been applied in the preparation of the consolidated financial statements as of March 31 2022, are as follows.
-The effect of applying the new standard to the Group is now under consideration and cannot be estimated at this time.
+New standards, interpretations, and amendments to standards and interpretations that have not yet been applied in the preparation of the consolidated financial statements as of March 31 2023, are as follows.
+None of the new standards, interpretations, and amendments to standards and interpretations that have been issued by March 31, 2023 has material impacts on the consolidated financial statements.

-Standards Name of Standards Effective date (The fiscal year beginning on or after) Application date of the Group Content IAS 12 Income taxes January 1, 2023 Fiscal year ending March 31, 2024 Amendments clarify that deferred taxes related to transactions such as leases and decommissioning obligations (when an entity recognizes both assets and liabilities)cannot be exempted from recognition.
+Standards Name of Standards Effective date (The fiscal year beginning on or after) Application date of the Group Content IAS 12 Income Taxes January 1, 2023 Fiscal year ending March 31, 2024 Amendments clarify that deferred taxes related to transactions such as leases and decommissioning obligations (when an entity recognizes both assets and liabilities)cannot be exempted from recognition.